skeate/aoc-cli/README.md

     (as in the included python example).
 Also subdivided into year directories, with either files or directories, depending on how you set up your templates
 * `templates` - contains the templates referenced in `config.yml`.
 Your templates can be either a single file or an entire directory.
+Template files can also include the strings `%%YEAR%%` and `%%DAY%%` which will be replaced with the year and day (0-padded) respectively.

 ## configuration